0xSero/partisia-docs/docs/pbc-fundamentals/dictionary.md

 ### Epoch

 An Epoch is the time it takes for a contract to complete one cycle of work defined by specific criteria.
 The epoch is done when the criteria are fulfilled, then the next epoch starts.
-For oracles and for the committee you can request to end the epoch prematurely if 28 days have passed, even if other criteria have not been met.
+For small oracles and for the committee you can request to end the epoch prematurely if 28 days have passed, even if other criteria have not been met.

 **Minimum criteria of the epochs in important system contracts:**